 What Plantation Shutter Color Should People In Fort Lauderdale Pick?11/04/2019Danielle Micich Which Plantation Shutter Color Will Those In Fort Lauderdale Choose?
-Plantation shutters have been some of the more attractive window treatments that people in Fort Lauderdale buy for their houses.
+Plantation shutters have been some of the more attractive window treatments that homeowners in Fort Lauderdale buy for their houses.
 Their timeless style blends easily into many different decors and blocks sun glare and heat loss from streaming through your windows.
 The durability of a plantation shutter can also be an added bonus, and will most likely outlast your current interior design.
 With so many great qualities regarding these window treatments, it’s no question if you should get shutters in your home.
 Instead, the only question is what color of plantation shutters should you pick?
 White Plantation Shutters Fit Every Style Just like crown molding, white is also the most favored color of plantation shutters for most styles.
 It’s easy to see why -- white can blend into a lot of room decor schemes.
 From bold wall colors to neutral decor, white plantation shutters are made to complement almost everything.
 And when you modernize your preferences and redecorate, you can keep your white shutters in the room, saving you the headache of new window treatments.
 Those who prefer white plantation shutters can get them constructed from faux wood so they won’t yellow as they age.
 Our Polywood® plantation shutters are available in three separate shades of white and have a lifetime warranty that states the shutters will never yellow, stain or fade.
 To clean, you’ll only need to wipe with a cloth, and everything will slip right off.
-Natural Wood Colors Can Accentuate Some Designs For some design schemes, a plantation shutter with a natural wood stain looks best.
+Natural Wood Colors Work Well With Some Designs For some design schemes, a plantation shutter with a natural wood stain looks best.
 A natural wood look might seem a little constricting for future design alterations, but if you can match your hardwood floors or wood cabinets, then perhaps you should try wood plantation shutters.
 Wood stains can bring your windows a more natural feeling, perfect if you are going for a colonial or rustic design.
 What some people do is to go with real hardwood plantation shutters like our Ovation® shutters.
 They have many different stains that will work with most woods in your house.
 If you need a completely natural look, you could use a reclaimed wood shutter.
 These are wonderful if you use a beach house or rustic farmhouse style in your rooms.
 Bold Colors Are Best With Other Types Of Window Coverings While you might paint your plantation shutters in a accent color, you may want to proceed with caution.
 A strong color may seem ok now, but then you may be burdened with that color for the long haul.
 White and wood stains have been around forever, but will the bright red or canary yellow shutter still look on point a decade or so from now?
 You can alter your walls fairly easily, but it will take a replacement window treatment to replace the color on your plantation shutter.
 If you are looking for color, you could use a off-the-shelf accent curtain along with your plantation shutter.
 By adding a small bit of color or pattern, you can give personalization to your windows without hindering the benefits of a more substantial interior shutter.
 Then when your style changes, you can retain the shutter and just change the curtain -- or lose it altogether.
 Sunburst Can Help You Choose The Perfect Color Of Plantation Shutter Whether it’s white Polywood or a elegant wood stain, Sunburst can offer the perfect shutters for your house.
 Our reps are the premier experts in Fort Lauderdale and will drive to you to show you plenty of plantation shutter and window treatment samples.
 Just phone 561-440-8535 and arrange your in-home consultation today.